PhilipKone/cybersecurityWork/researchPP.md

 - **Preprocessing Techniques**: Research has focused on addressing data imbalance and improving dataset quality through augmentation and cleaning methods.
 - **Feature Engineering**: Innovative approaches to feature extraction and selection have been proposed to enhance model performance.
 - **Algorithm Optimization**: Comparative analyses of machine learning models have identified effective algorithms for phishing detection, with a focus on improving accuracy and adaptability.
+- **User Feedback Integration**: Studies have highlighted the importance of incorporating user feedback to refine detection models and improve adaptability to evolving phishing tactics.

-These studies provide a foundation for addressing the research objectives and highlight the need for an integrated approach that combines preprocessing, feature engineering, and machine learning optimization.
+These studies provide a foundation for addressing the research objectives and highlight the need for an integrated approach that combines preprocessing, feature engineering, machine learning optimization, and user feedback integration.

 ---